 2015 Supervisory Committee Report

-The Supervisory Committee consists of five elected members who volunteer their time to serve TwinStar Credit Union’s membership.
-The Committee has the responsibility of working with the Internal Auditor, the credit union’s Management Team, and the Board of Directors to ensure the credit union is operating in a safe and prudent manner and in the best interests of our membership.
-To fulfill our responsibilities, we work with Management to engage a CPA auditing firm, currently CliftonLarsonAllen, LLP, to perform the annual opinion audit and a verification of member accounts.
+The Supervisory Committee is comprised of five elected members who volunteer their time to serve TwinStar Credit Union’s membership.
+The Committee has the responsibility of supervising the Internal Audit department.
+Along with the credit union’s Management Team and the Board of Directors the Supervisory Committee ensures the credit union is operating in a safe and prudent manner and in the best interests of our membership.
+To fulfill our responsibilities, we engage a CPA auditing firm, CliftonLarsonAllen, LLP, to perform the annual opinion audit and a verification of member accounts.

-The Committee also utilizes a full-time internal audit department and has the benefit of the federal examination by the National Credit Union Association and the state examination by the Department of Financial Institutes.
-The examination reports in 2015 from both entities gave TwinStar favorable reviews for financial soundness and management, determining the credit union is well capitalized.
+The Committee also utilizes a full-time Internal Audit department and has the benefit of the federal examination by the National Credit Union Association and the state examination by the Department of Financial Institutions.
+TwinStar Credit Union received favorable reviews for financial soundness and management in the 2016 examination reports from both entities and determined the credit union is well capitalized.

 Our last external audit again verified TwinStar is operating in accordance with generally accepted accounting principles.
-In addition, the internal audit department conducts audits on an ongoing basis and in accordance with an annual plan based on the credit union’s risk assessment, which better ensures the membership’s interests and improves internal controls.
+In addition, the Internal Audit department conducts audits on an ongoing basis and in accordance with an annual plan based on the credit union’s risk assessment which better ensures the membership’s interests and improves controls within the credit union.

-Under the Board of Directors’ governance and the credit union’s management, actions are always taking place to improve the credit union’s ability to meet the needs of the membership, and to provide you with outstanding service well into the future.
+Under the Board of Directors’ governance and the credit union’s management, actions are always implemented to improve the credit union’s ability to meet the current and future needs of the membership.

 |Member Loans |